ImageMagick/ImageMagick/SECURITY.md

 ## Supported Versions

-We encourage users to upgrade to the lastest ImageMagick release to ensure that all known security vulnerabilities are addressed.
+We encourage users to upgrade to the latest ImageMagick release to ensure that all known security vulnerabilities are addressed.
 On request, we can backport a vulnerability to other ImageMagick versions.

 ## Reporting a Vulnerability